How to write and record a user need for GOV.UK.

 Acceptance criteria can help define a user need.
 Write a list of what must be done for the need to be met.

 For the above example this could be when the user:

 - understands how much they are entitled to

 Define the user

-A user doesn’t have to be just one person.
+A user does not have to be just one person.
 It can mean a broad group of people, if their relationship to the need is the same.

 For example, someone applying for a child’s passport could be a parent, or ‘someone with parental responsibility.’
 This could be a grandparent, foster carer or legal guardian.
-You wouldn’t need to write a separate need for each one.
+You would not need to write a separate need for each one.

 Other user groups can be more vague, but are still defined as more than just a ‘user’: